Brar21/Python_Learning/README.md

       I know you need example on this and i know you where you have to check.

 # Functions in Pyhton -
+    - A function is set of statement to do specific task

+ *for large scale working where can't track of working of program on that place functions played very good role.
+Functions are reuseable in nature*

+ - Syntax for Functions
+1. "def" id used for telling that this is function.
+2. Now how we can declare a function
+  - def Function_name(value):
+                    return (logic)
+                    print(value)